pacna/yt-transcriptify/README.md

 <img alt="Test CI passing" src="https://github.com/pacna/angular-yt-transcription/workflows/Test%20CI/badge.svg" />

-Angular YT Transcription is a web app that displays a visual transcription of a YouTube video.
+Angular YT Transcription is designed to display a visual transcription of any YouTube video.
+It allows users to view the video's transcript in a visual format that makes it easier to read and follow along.

 ![angular-yt-transcription](./docs/angular-yt-transcription.png)